keithrbennett/wordpress_config_parser/README.md

-This is useful, for example, in the creation of a mysqldump command without having to store config information (especially passwords) in a second place, to avoid wasted effort and risk of stale data.
+This is useful, for example, in the creation of a mysqldump command without having to store config information (especially passwords) in a second place, to avoid wasted effort, risk of stale data, and password compromise.

 The parsing algorithm is extremely primitive, but "works for me".

-The Reader constructor will handle any of the following as its argument:
+The WCReader constructor will handle any of the following as its argument:

 * an array of lines
 * a filespec of a Wordpress config file